jarmokivekas/tuamk-thesis/doc/overview.md

 The USRP and GNURadio ecosystems for signal processing primarily use I/Q-sampling when representing waveforms digitally.
 The Nyquist frequency for complex sampling is equal to the complex sample rate.
-Therefore in this context, passband width is often shown as the same value as the signal sample rate.
+In this context, passband width is often shown as the same value as the signal sample rate.
 In fact, passband width is often referred to simply as the sample rate. \cite{needed}